 Boyles says installing the devices has likely influenced their driving habits as well.
 “I think the competition improved both of our driving,” says Boyles.
-Now that they monitor their speeds more closely and try to brake slower, Boyles thinks they’ll likely get additional savings during their next renewal period.
+They monitor their speeds more closely and try to brake slower.
+Boyles thinks they’ll likely get additional savings during their next renewal period.

 Boyles isn’t alone.
 According to the Insurance Research Council more than half of drivers reported changing their behavior after installing a telematics device.

-Auto insurance companies may offer you a discount just for installing a telematics device or guarantee that your rates won’t increase unless you drive more miles than you previously reported.
+Auto insurance companies may offer you a discount just for installing a telematics device.
+They might guarantee that your rates won’t increase unless you drive more miles than you previously reported.

 However, these types of discounts might not be around forever.
 A report from consulting firm Deloitte warned: